Tired, Overworked Drivers

 What Damages Can I Recover in a Trucking Injury Lawsuit?

-Truck accidents can impact victims greatly.
-From economic damages like medical expenses and lost earnings to noneconomic damages like pain and decreased quality of life.
+Truck accidents can impact victims greatly, from financial issues like medical costs and lost earnings to non-economic concerns like pain and decreased quality of life.

-You may receive compensation for some or all of the following:
+You may seek compensation for some or all of the following:

-- Medical bills: Any treatments, surgery, medications, rehab, or physical therapy required as a result of the truck accident.
-This also includes future medical expenses, as serious injuries like spinal cord injuries can continue to affect you for years to come.
+- Medical treatment: Related costs may include hospital stays, surgery, medications, rehab, or physical therapy, along with future medical expenses, as serious injuries like spinal cord trauma can continue to affect you for years to come.

 - Lost income: Lost wages are calculated using your income statements.

-- Loss of future income: Many aren’t able to return to work immediately after a truck accident, and our dedicated attorneys will fight to ensure these are included in your damages.
+- Loss of future income: Many aren't able to return to work immediately after a truck accident, and our dedicated attorneys will fight to include lost earnings in your damages.

-- Pain and suffering: Any mental or emotional distress caused by the truck accident, whether that be due to physical injury or post-traumatic stress.
+- Pain and suffering: We'll seek compensation for mental or emotional distress caused by the truck accident, whether due to physical injury or post-traumatic stress.

-- Loss of consortium: Marriage is often negatively affected by an accident, and these damages cover loss of love, companionship, care, affection, sexual relations, and more.
+- Loss of consortium: Marriage is often negatively affected by lasting injuries, and these damages cover loss of love, companionship, care, affection, sexual relations, and more.

-- Decline in quality of life: After a bad trucking accident, your quality of life may decrease due to your injuries, and we’ll help you receive just compensation for this decline.
+- Decline in quality of life: After a bad trucking accident, your quality of life may decrease due to your injuries, and we'll help you seek just compensation for this decline.